kubermatic/docs/content/kubermatic/v2.12/advanced/addons/_index.en.md

 * default-storage-class: A cloud provider specific StorageClass
 * kubelet-configmap: A set of ConfigMaps used by kubeadm

-Installation and configuration of these addons is done by 2 controllers which are part of the Kubermatic controller-manager:
+Installation and configuration of these addons is done by 2 controllers which are part of the KKP controller-manager:

 * `addon-installer-controller`: Ensures a given set of addons will be installed in all clusters
 * `addon-controller`: Templates the addons & applies the manifests in the user clusters

 #### Configuration

-To configure which addons shall be installed in all user clusters, set the following settings in the `values.yaml` for the kubermatic chart:
+To configure which addons shall be installed in all user clusters, set the following settings in the `values.yaml` for the KKP chart:

 ```yaml
 kubermatic: